Zakspeed 1500/4: History

-The only Formula One World Championship points scored by the team and its 4-cylinder engine was 2 by British driver Martin Brundle for finishing 5th at the 1987 San Marino Grand Prix.
+The only Formula One World Championship points scored by the team and its 4-cylinder engine was two by British driver Martin Brundle for finishing fifth at the 1987 San Marino Grand Prix.
 Brundle only drove for the team in that 1987 season.

-By the end of its racing life at the end of the season, Zakspeed was one of only 6 teams still using turbo power with the turbo boost reduction to 2.5 Bar and the fuel limit reduced to just 150 litres.
-However, despite having comparable power to the other turbos on the grid (the Honda V6 powering McLaren and Lotus, the Ferrari V6, the Alfa Romeo V8 and the BMW 4 cylinder which by 1988 was called a Megatron), that's where the comparisons stopped.
+By the end of its racing life at the end of the season, Zakspeed was one of only six teams still using turbo power with the turbo boost reduction to 2.5 Bar and the fuel limit reduced to just 150 litres.
+However, despite having comparable power to the other turbos on the grid (the Honda V6 powering McLaren and Lotus, the Ferrari V6, the Alfa Romeo V8 and the BMW 4 cylinder which by 1988 was called a Megatron), that is where the comparisons stopped.
 While the Honda powered McLaren drivers Ayrton Senna and Alain Prost raced to 15 wins from 16 races, and 15 pole positions easily winning both the Drivers' (Senna) and Constructors' titles that year (with Ferrari's Gerhard Berger getting the other win and pole position), Zakspeed failed to qualify 17 times from the combined 32 attempts (including 6 races where neither car actually qualified) and could only finish a best of 12th at their home Grand Prix at the Hockenheimring in Germany.

 The low point of the 1988 season which showed out Zakspeed's problems with their car and engine was their double non-qualification at the ultra fast Silverstone Circuit for the British Grand Prix.
 At a power circuit which should have suited their greater turbo power, the Zakspeed's of Piercarlo Ghinzani and rookie driver Bernd Schneider were 0.516 seconds (Ghinzani) and 2.483 seconds (Schneider) respectively slower than the 26th and last placed qualifier, Nicola Larini in the Osella with its outdated Alfa Romeo based V8 turbo.